selvejj/website/docs/index.md

 The best way to install it is to use the IDE's built-in plugin manager and search for Selvejj.
 Go to Settings > Plugins > Marketplace and search for Selvejj.

-## Current features (v0.2.2)
+## Current features (v0.3.0)

 * View jj log in the VCS log window
 * Create new jj commits
+  * Includes support for committing partial hunks

 ## Planned features

 * Support advanced commit features
   * Amend
-  * Hunk-level selection
-* Editing changes - reword, abandon, split, and so on
+* Editing changes - reword, abandon, split, merge and so on
 * Bookmark support
 * Repository creation/import
 * Multiple working copies